-It is true that rapid industrialisation takes the form of a "primitive accumulation" achieved by a forcible levy on consumption by the workers and peasants, just as capitalist primitive accumulation was based on an increase in the poverty of the people.
+It is true that rapid industrialisation takes the form of a "primitive accumulation" achieved by a forcible levy on consumption by the workers and peasants, just as capitalist primitive accumulation was based on an increase in the poverty of the people."
 But, unless there is a large-scale contribution from outside, no accelerated accumulation can be carried out otherwise than by an increase in the social surplus product not consumed by the producers, whatever the form of society in which this happens.
 There is nothing specifically capitalist in that.

-Capitalist accumulation is an accumulation of capital, that is, a capitalisation of surplus value with as its aim the production of more surplus value by this capital.
+Capitalist accumulation is an accumulation of capital, that is, a capitalistation of surplus value with as its aim the production of more surplus value by this expital.
 Profit remains the purpose and driving force of capitalist production.
 Soviet accumulation is an accumulation of means of production as use-values.
-Profit is neither the purpose nor the chief driving force of production.
-It is merely an accessory instrument in the hands of the state in order to facilitate fulfilment of the plan and checking on how it is being carried out by each enterprise.
+Profit is merely an accessory instrument in the hands of the state in order to facilitate fulfilment of the plan and checking on how it is being carried out by each enterprise.

-Because capitalist production is production for profit It is essentially production based on competition for conquest of markets.
+Because capitalist production is production for profit it is essentially production based on competition for conquest of markets.
 Even if concentration of capital has reached its highest point and the monopolies wield supreme power, competition continues in both old forms and new.
 It is this competition that determines the anarchy of capitalist production.
 Private decisions, taken independently of each other, decide the amount and rate of growth of production and accumulation.
 All "organisation" of capitalist economy is thereby doomed to remain fragmentary and insufficient.